-All employees who are asked to work with any chemical that could create a potential hazard must be trained on the hazards and the best methods to prevent harmful exposure.
+All employees who work with any chemical that could create a potential hazard must be trained on the hazards and the best methods to prevent harmful exposure.
 This training must be provided and documented before starting the task that uses chemicals.